Yioutpi/SimplerEnv-SOFAR/README.md

 You have to install GroundingDINO for the evaluation.

-You need modify the relative/absolute path in some files in SoFar.
+You need modify the relative/absolute path in some files in SoFar:

+> SoFar/depth/metric3dv2.py
+>
+> SoFar/segmentation/grounding_dino.py
+>
+> SoFar/segmentation/sam.py
+>
+> SoFar/serve/pointso.py

 ## Citation